gorango/flowcraft/docs/examples/4a_declarative-in-memory.md

 ```

 #### `registry.ts`
+Creates a node registry that maps string identifiers to their corresponding function implementations for use in the workflow runtime.

 ```typescript
 import type { NodeRegistry } from 'flowcraft' import { llmCondition, llmProcess, llmRouter, outputNode } from './nodes.js'